What is an Opportunity Zone Investment?

 |Any US investment or business-use property||Limited to Qualified Opportunity Zones|

 |Must buy within 180 calendar days||Must buy within 180 calendar days|

 |Replacement asset must be of equal or greater value to defer capital gains||May buy replacement asset with taxable gain proceeds only|

 |May invest in any real property||Must invest through a Qualified Opportunity Fund (OF)|

-As the comparison indicates, a good deal of the decision comes down to the property’s location and the timeline.
-We strongly encourage you to discuss both strategies with your tax advisor.
+As indicated, a good deal of the decision comes down to the property’s location and the timeline.
+We encourage you to discuss both strategies with your tax advisor.
 In doing this, you will determine which course of action would best suit your needs and objectives.